chunqian/mir2go/README.md

 # mir2go

-The Legend of Mir II, Golang Source
+The Legend of Mir II, golang source